Our Complete Guide to Rv Camping Near Niagara Falls

 The easiest way to get to Niagara Falls by RV is through New York.

-When we left we did travel through Canada and re-entered through Detroit.
-This is also an option if coming from the west.
+When we left, we did travel through Canada and re-entered through Detroit.
+This is also an option if you come from the West.
 However, we recommend staying on I90 from the west.
 This will bring you right to the bridges between Canada and New York.

-There are three bridges available to cross into Canada when arriving from New York.
+Three bridges are available to cross into Canada when arriving from New York.
 They include the Peace Bridge, Queenston Lewiston Bridge, or directly into Niagara Falls via Rainbow Bridge.
 There is a limited fee for using these bridges to enter Canada.

-Use the map below to see the places we visited, and discuss.
+Use the map below to see the places we visited and discuss them.
 Click the tab on the top left to see the locations, and click the star to add this map to your maps.

 Entering Canada